 Why is this course important?

-“I came into the course thinking this is what I do every day and therefore did not expect to have as many takeaways as I did at the end of the 4 days”
+“I came into the course thinking this is what I do every day and therefore did not expect to have as many takeaways as I did at the end of the four half days.”

-The course focuses on equipping you with new tools, techniques and skills to help you take your remote facilitation skills to the next level with an emphasis on learning through doing and receiving feedback rather than theory.
+The course focuses on equipping you with new tools, techniques, and skills to help you take your remote facilitation skills to the next level, emphasising learning through doing and receiving feedback rather than theory.

 You will learn: